kboroz/TimeSeriesPrediction/Frameworks/README.md

-Statsmodels provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.
+$Statsmodels$ provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.

 https://www.statsmodels.org/stable/index.html